AuroraBoreas/cpp_review_2021/cpp_04_CompleteGuide/docs/chapter-27-MultipleInheritance.md

 ### issues

-**u will NOT normally want a class created by multiple inheritance to contain multiple instances of an indirect base class**. why should a station wagon contain two version of the manufacturer's name or the chassis number for example? so u minght be asking yourself whether u can define multiple-derived classes that will contain only one instance of an indirect base class.
+**u will NOT normally want a class created by multiple inheritance to contain multiple instances of an indirect base class**. why should a station wagon contain two version of the manufacturer's name or the chassis number for example? so u might be asking yourself whether u can define multiple-derived classes that will contain only one instance of an indirect base class.

-c++ uses `virtual base classes` to do this. an obj in a multiple-derived class contains only one instance of the members in a virtual base class.
+c++ uses `virtual base classes` to do this. **an obj in a multiple-derived class contains only one instance of the members in a virtual base class**.

 ### declaration

-a direct base class is declared `virtual` when a derived class is defined. u can use the `virtual` keyword, which directly precedes the name of the base class.
+**a direct base class is declared `virtual` when a derived class is defined**. u can use the `virtual` keyword, which directly precedes the name of the base class.

-a virtual base class takes effect in cases of multiple inheritance. the following defintion
+**a virtual base class takes effect in cases of multiple inheritance**. the following defintion

 example: